-Continuing and recent developments surrounding the north-south transportation corridor continue the conviction of KWG's management that the Company's assets will prove to be catalytic in the development of mining in the Ring of Fire.
-These developments, combined with previously published resource estimates, confirm management's opinion that the chromite deposits of the Ring of Fire may have a very long combined production life.
+Recent developments surrounding the north-south transportation corridor have been highly encouraging and continue the conviction of KWG's management that the Company's assets will prove to be catalytic in the development of mining in the Ring of Fire.
+These developments, combined with previously published resource estimates, once again confirm management's opinion that the chromite deposits of the Ring of Fire may have a very long combined production life.
 This will enable the depreciation and amortization of the cost of an infrastructure asset such as a railroad over a very long time.
 When that term is combined with the present historic low cost of the capital required to construct such an undertaking, the unit cost for projected usage can be quite modest when compared to all available alternatives.
 The test work done to date on the conversion of the Black Horse chromite into a metalized chrome and iron alloy using natural gas, continues to encourage KWG's management that an opportunity to create a substantial and globally significant export industry in this key industrial commodity appears achievable.

-KWG is very pleased to see the area's affected First Nations becoming increasingly proactive about participating in leading the development of these resources.
+KWG is very pleased to see the areas directly affected First Nations now formally becoming proponents of the Environmental Assessment for the transportation infrastructure needed for development of these resources.
 KWG's management is also very encouraged that the support for the development previously pledged by the governments of Ontario and Canada is now being acted on by the Province of Ontario to initially underwrite the planning cost of community access roads.

-With the allowance or acceptance of the Company's patent applications (including Canada, South Africa and Kazakhastan to date), the Company expects that its process for the production of chromium iron alloys directly from chromite ore will soon be available for licensing.
+With the allowance or acceptance of the Company's patent applications (including Canada, South Africa and Kazakhastan to date), the Company expects that its process for the production of chromium iron alloys directly from chromite ore will soon be available for further development and licensing.